kmlstra/CSIT321-FYP-Chatbot-for-Customer-Support/WireFrames/automotive_chatbot/quick-setup.md

 3. **Test individual services** using the npm run commands
 4. **Review training reports** for model performance insights
 5. **Use clean-start** if processes are stuck
+6. **Test SaaS flow** using the client registration and approval process
+7. **Check MongoDB Atlas** connection if database issues occur

 **Working Configuration Verified:** ✅ RASA 3.6.4 + FastAPI + Next.js + MongoDB